-A sole trader (also known as a sole proprietor or sole proprietorship) is an unincorporated business structure, and one of the simplest ways to start a business.
-In a sole proprietorship, one individual runs and owns the entire company.
-They typically have full control of how the business is run and sole autonomy when it comes to building the company’s brand.
+A sole proprietorship is an unincorporated business structure and one of the simplest ways to start a business.
+In a sole proprietorship, one individual owns the entire company.
+This means they typically have full control of how the business is run and full autonomy when it comes to building the company’s brand.

-A sole trader keeps all of the company’s profits after tax has been paid on them, rather than having to share profits with a partner.
-However, they also accept sole liability for paying tax on their profits.
-If a sole trader in the UK earns above £85,000, they must register for VAT.
+A sole proprietor keeps all of the company’s profits after tax has been paid on them, rather than having to share profits with a partner or shareholders.
+They also accept sole liability for paying tax on their profits.

-People may become sole traders alongside full or part-time employment as long as all profits are reported to HMRC.
-As a sole proprietorship grows, it may be advantageous to restructure as a limited liability company in line with the company’s expansion.
-This prevents individuals from undertaking a degree of liability that would be financially crippling if their company failed or was sued.
+As a sole proprietorship grows, it may be advantageous to restructure it as a limited liability company in line with the company’s expansion.

-Freelancers working in the digital and creative industries are often also sole traders.
-These include graphic designers, web designers and developers, copywriters, marketers and social media specialists.
+Freelancers working in the digital and creative industries are often also sole proprietors.
+These include graphic designers, web designers and developers, copywriters, marketers, and social media specialists.

-Pros and cons of setting your business up as a sole trader
+Pros and cons of setting up your business as a sole proprietor

-Being a sole trader can be advantageous because it is a business structure that is easy to set up and dismantle.
-Taxes are often simpler to calculate for these business structures than they are for partnerships or incorporated companies.
+A sole proprietorship is advantageous because it is easy to set up and dismantle.
+Tax is often simpler to calculate for this business structure than for a partnership or incorporated company.